DOAJ/doaj/cms/pages/about/index.md

 ---

-The DOAJ (Directory of Open Access Journals) was launched in 2003 with 300 open access journals.
-Today, this [independent](https://blog.doaj.org/2018/11/07/doaj-independence-and-the-importance-of-impartiality/) database contains over [16 500 peer-reviewed open access journals](/search/journals) covering all areas of science, technology, medicine, social sciences, arts and humanities.
-Open access journals from all countries and in all languages are welcome to apply for inclusion.
+DOAJ (Directory of Open Access Journals) was launched in 2003 with 300 open access journals.
+Today, this [independent](https://blog.doaj.org/2018/11/07/doaj-independence-and-the-importance-of-impartiality/) index contains almost [17 500 peer-reviewed, open access journals](/search/journals) covering all areas of science, technology, medicine, social sciences, arts and humanities.
+Open access journals from all countries and in all languages are accepted for indexing.

 DOAJ is financially supported by many libraries, publishers and other like-minded organisations.
 Supporting DOAJ demonstrates a firm commitment to open access and the infrastructure that supports it.